About Us / Contact Us

 - Recommend changes that will increase sustainability at UCSF.

-David Odato, UCSF Medical Center Vice Chancellor Human Resources and MC Chief Administrative Officer is co-chair representing the medical center, and John Plotts, Senior Vice Chancellor of Finance and Administrative Services is the co-chair representing the campus.
+David Odato, UCSF Center Vice Chancellor Human Resources and MC Chief Administrative Officer is co-chair representing the medical center, and Terri O’Brien, Associate Chancellor to the Chancellor is the co-chair representing the campus.
 Gail Lee, UCSF’s sustainability manager, provides the CACS staff support.

 The CACS is supported by 10 work groups: